 This low carb pumpkin mousse dessert is served with caramelized pecans!
 Sugar free and gluten free recipe.

 I realized the other day that I didn't have any pumpkin recipes on this site!
 With fall rapidly approaching I had to rectify that situation.
-My husband isn't much of a fan of any of the spices that regular get paired with pumpkin, and it can taste rather bland without.
+My husband isn't much of a fan of any of the spices that regularly get paired with pumpkin, and it can taste rather bland without.
 So I knew I had to make something with individual portions rather than a big pie or similar.
 These pumpkin mousses were the answer, and the caramelized pecans go so well with them.
 Just make sure you don't buy canned pumpkin pie filling – it's pure pumpkin puree that you need.

 How to Make Low Carb Pumpkin Mousse